-Mawer believes that sustainable environmental practices are vital to long-term investing.
-Environmental liabilities (negative externalities) may accumulate and appear "off-balance" if not properly managed.
+Mawer recognizes that sustainable environmental practices may be vital to long-term investing.
+Environmental liabilities (negative externalities) such as, but not limited to, greenhouse gas emissions, water scarcity, air pollution, waste management, biodiversity loss and resource depletion may accumulate "off-balance sheet" if not properly managed.
 Mawer generally supports initiatives that seek to mitigate and manage the risk of environmental liabilities in the context of the specific industry.
-Mawer is generally in favour of supporting proposals that mitigate and manage environmental risks of companies.